AbberiorInstruments/ImspectorDocs/docs/quickstart.rst

 on a stack, graph, axis, color map for those.
 For most of the frequently used functions there are toolbar buttons.

-Please write us a mail with as much detail of what you intended to do and what you already tried if there is trouble.
+Please write an email with as much detail of what you intended to do and what you already tried if there is trouble.